5 min read

 Lack of communication can cause hurdles in your app development project completion.
 Also, there are high chances of miscommunication when working for a non-native client.
 So keeping your client in the loop is a good idea.

 Schedule regular meetings with your clients.
-Keep them in touch via emails, and social networks or utilize tools like Slack, zoom, and Microsoft Teams.
+Keep them in touch via emails, and social networks or utilize tools like Slack, Zoom, and Microsoft Teams.
 Avoid contacting unnecessarily.
 Just keep them up to date about the project or discuss issues (if any).

 keep-your-client-in-the-loop